Abortion in Wyoming

+Abortion in Wyoming is legal up to fetal viability.
+A temporary court injunction was filed against an attempted near total abortion ban in 2023, and a Wyoming judge struck down the abortion ban in 2024.

 After the U.S. Supreme Court overruled Roe v.
 Wade on June 24, 2022, in Dobbs v.
 Jackson Women's Health Organization, abortion ceased to be a federally protected right.

-Wyoming's legislature passed HB92 in the 2022 legislative session, a trigger law that would ban abortion in short order following the overturn of Roe v.
-Wade and took effect days after certification by the state's governor and attorney general.
+On March 15, 2022, Wyoming's legislature passed HB92, a trigger law that would ban abortion beginning five days after the overturn of Roe v.
+Wade.
 Under HB92, abortion is illegal except for cases of rape, incest (reported to law enforcement) and serious risk of death or "substantial and irreversible physical impairments" for the pregnant woman.

+On March 17, 2023, Wyoming Governor Mark Gordon signed a law banning abortion pills, becoming the first state in the country to do so.
+However, the ban was found unconstitutional and struck down on November 18, 2024.

+In February 2025, Wyoming passed House Bill 42, requiring abortion facilities to meet ambulatory surgical center requirements, and House Bill 64, mandating that women undergo an ultrasound before taking abortion pills.
+Governor Mark Gordon signed HB42 into law, but vetoed HB64, claiming it was too invasive.
+The Wyoming legislature overrode his veto, enacting HB64.
+The regulations forced Wellspring Health Access, the state's only abortion clinic, to cease abortion services.
+However, the laws were blocked on April 21, 2025.

 Abortion was a criminal offence in Wyoming in 1950.
 Less-restrictive abortion legislation was introduced in 1997 but not passed.
 In 2013, a fetal heartbeat bill was introduced in the Wyoming House of Representatives but never made it out of committee.
 In January 2017, a mandatory ultrasound law went into effect, however, it lacked an enforcement mechanism.

 The number of abortion clinics in the state has been on the decline since the late 20th century, going from eight in 1982 to five in 1992 to one in 2014, and remaining at that total in 2016, 2017 and 2019.
 At the same time, a few medical facilities in the state have quietly offered abortion services to women.
 In 2017, 140 abortions took place in the state, representing nearly 0.0% of all such procedures in the US that year.
-Some Wyomingites participated in Stop the Bans (#StoptheBans) rallies in May 2019 to advocate for women's right to abortion.
+Some Wyomingites participated in Stop the Bans rallies in May 2019 to advocate for women's right to abortion.

+The 2023 American Values Atlas reported that, in their most recent survey, 52% of people from Wyoming said that abortion should be legal in all or most cases.